qpv-research-group/rayflare/docs/Theory/theory.rst

 the following base methods are included:

 - **Ray-tracing (RT)**: Geometric optics.
 Suitable for calculating reflection and refraction due to large-scale (compared to the wavelength) textures, which are described in terms of a triangulated surface.
+It is also possible to calculate reflection/transmission/absorption probabilities at interfaces using TMM.
 - **Transfer-matrix method (TMM)**: Suitable for calculating interference effects in thin-films (transparent or absorbing).
 - **Rigorous coupled-wave analysis (RCWA)**: Maxwell solver for calculating diffraction effects from periodic structures